Posted: 22 months ago, last updated 2 weeks ago.

 In the game you control your little character as he jumps, dodges and explores his way around the levels.
 Unlike other platform games, this has a trick up its sleeve in the form of the DualSense controller's ability to let you feel your way around levels.

 The rumble feedback lets you get a sense of the rain that falls on you or the fluttering of snow fall.
 The adaptive triggers get harder to press when aspects of the game demand -- like judging how tight to pull a spring before releasing.
 This means you need deft soft touches as much as quick hard presses -- like when you have to gently press the triggers to grip a hand hold without doing it too tight and making them crumble.

 This is a great game to play with the family, not only as a demo of the new controller but as a game that will hold your attention for a considerable time.
 Also, because of the different skills required you may find a wider audience of players than usual platform games.

-Our experts have hand-picked the following similar games for you.
-These offer a similar way to play to Astro's Playroom or are games with a similar theme or topic.
+Our experts have hand-picked the following similar games.
+These are similar to Astro's Playroom in how they play or their theme.
 These are good alternative games to Astro's Playroom.